Di-ya1103/Type-testing/README.md

-This is a simple code to test javascript.
+This is a simple code for type testing in html,css and javascript.